-The UK is playing a leading role alongside other nations in responding to the Syria crisis.
-Source: DFID a range of shelter/essential relief item supplies, more than 84,000 in total, to Syrian refugees and to communities hosting Syrians displaced by the violence.
+Across the region, UK funding aid has helped to deliver a range of shelter/essential relief item supplies, more than 84,600, to Syrian refugees and to communities hosting Syrians displaced by the violence.

-In Jordan, the UK has provided cash assistance, funding for winter items, clothing and blankets for over 10,000 Syrian refugees and vulnerable Jordanian families through the Danish Refugee Council (DRC).
+for winter items, clothing and blankets for over 10,000 Syrian refugees and vulnerable Jordanian families through the Danish Refugee Council (DRC).
 UK assistance to the DRC is also providing emergency cash assistance for 36,000 refugees in Jordan.